Sources for Family Historians - Staffordshire Record Office

 Anglican Parish Registers

 Free access to the 'Staffordshire Collection' on Findmypast, at archive service points and libraries in Staffordshire and Stoke on Trent.
-Currently this contains around 1,800 parish registers, with 2.8 million entries, 1538-1900.
-Phase 2 will include the remainder of the parish registers we hold for this period.
-Phase 2 is expected in the winter of 2014/15.
+Currently this contains around 3,000 parish registers, with 4 million entries, 1538-1900.

 Registers of baptism, marriage and burial for the vast majority of Staffordshire parishes, some dating from 1538.
 Most registers starting 1925 or earlier (1950 or earlier in urban areas) are available on microfiche only.

 We publish a guide to the parish registers and bishop's transcripts held across the Archive Service.
 For your free download please go to the Guides to Sources